 Although color is an important consideration when purchasing house siding, it shouldn’t be the only thing homeowners think about.
 Smart, savvy homeowners know there are a number of other things to think about and talk over with their siding contractors around the Chicago area and Western Suburbs.
-If you’re considering purchasing house siding, consider whether it has color that’s been ‘baked in,’ if the materials are produced in one facility or if a vinyl or fiber cement product is right for your home.
+If you’re considering purchasing house siding or siding systems, consider whether it has color that’s been ‘baked in,’ if the materials are produced in one facility or if a vinyl or fiber cement product is right for your home.

 Fiber Cement Vs Vinyl: Which Is Right For Your Home?

 Vinyl house siding is very common, but is it a good choice?
 While the answer is sometimes yes, it’s not always the case.
 Vinyl siding is susceptible to heat, which means it is vulnerable to fire or even the heat from a backyard BBQ or fire pit if it’s accidentally placed too close to the house.
 Vinyl siding is made out of petroleum, which means it takes away from some of the Earth’s most valuable resources.
 Additionally, it can crack or fade and it can be difficult to get a perfect color match if you ever need to make a repair.

 Fiber cement house siding is usually a better choice for a siding installation.
 If you’re using one of the quality siding contractors, such as Opal Enterprises, the siding contractor can actually choose a product that’s perfectly designed for the climate in Chicago.
 Siding contractors in Naperville know that Chicago’s weather requires a different type of product than houses that are located in southern states like Texas, Arizona or New Mexico.

 Only high-quality materials from trusted manufacturers when handling siding installation

 Look For House Siding That’s Locally Made In One Facility